arjunrajlaboratory/dentist2/README.md

 Close the window when finished.

-You may click on preview stitch &#9316; to view a stitch based on the stored control points.
+You may click on preview stitch &#9316; to view a stitched image based on the stored control points.
 If you are satisfied with the stitch, you may exit out of the GUI.
 Otherwise, you can change scan positions and select additional control points.

 When you exit out of the GUI, the files 'tilesTable.csv' and 'scanSummary.txt' will be saved to your working directory.
 TilesTable.csv contains the relative coordinates of all tiles in your scan.